|This is a Waeco Cool-Ice Icebox very popular in the outdoor market.|

 - The recommended ratio of ice to product is 1/3 ice to 2/3 product in volume.

-- The day before loading your icebox to head away, load ice into it to cool down the box itself.
+- Pre-Cool - The day before loading your icebox to head away, load ice into it to cool down the box itself.

-- Always be working towards reducing the amount of air space, air transfers heat quickly and really reduces the ice life.
+- Reduce air space - Always be working towards reducing the amount of air space, air transfers heat quickly and really reduces the ice life.

-- Try to only put frozen or cold goods into your icebox
+- Load cold food! - Try to only put frozen or cold goods into your icebox

-- Organise the icebox in such a way that the lid doesn't have to be open any longer than necessary.
+- Reduce opening time - Organise the icebox in such a way that the lid doesn't have to be open any longer than necessary.

 - Refasten the icebox lid after opening every time.

-- Do not drain melted ice from your icebox at all, this reduces the remaining ice life significantly.
+- Dont Drain! - Do not drain melted ice from your icebox at all, this reduces the remaining ice life significantly.

 Some campers do also use dry ice, however in many cases this can damage your ice box and void your warranty.
+So if you do use this please be careful.

 Thanks for reading, I hope that you have found this information valuable.